Wells Fargo Bank Review

 Federal regulations limit you to six withdrawal transactions per month from any Wells Fargo savings account.
 If you go over that limit, Wells Fargo can charge you a $15 fee for each excess transaction, up to a maximum of three fees per month.

-The Platinum Savings Account offers a slightly higher APY of 0.05% with the opportunity to increase that to 0.10% if you have a linked Portfolio by Wells Fargo checking account.
+The Platinum Savings Account offers a similar APY of 0.01% with the opportunity to increase that by 0.01% if you have a linked Portfolio by Wells Fargo checking account.

 Though it's a savings account you have the ability to write checks from this account, up to six per month.
 You can also link this account to a regular Wells Fargo checking account for overdraft protection.